-Environmental conditions in 2019 are catastrophic, and rare waterbirds — including the elusive Little Bitterns — are heading south in search of drought refuge.
+Environmental conditions in 2019 were catastrophic, and rare waterbirds — including the elusive Little Bitterns — headed south in search of drought refuge.
 Tragically, this literally put them right in the line of fire of Victorian shooters who descended on what should be safe havens.
 And it's not only rare and endangered waterbirds who were at risk.
 Bird experts warned that "the population security of popular game birds could be at risk if the 2019 duck hunting season went ahead."

 And yet, it did, as the Victorian government approved the 2019 season.
 Right now, the Victorian government is deciding whether or not to permit the 2020 season.
 The ducks need your voice NOW!Duck shooting has already been banned in Queensland, New South Wales and Western Australia due to extreme cruelty.
 Now you can help inspire compassion for our precious native waterbirds by demanding an end to duck shooting across the rest of Australia.